Frank

 Research Summary

 As a real-economy macroeconomist and reality-driven macroeconometrician, I focus on understanding the detailed, dynamic, and fundamental relationship between economic growth and energy consumption.
+Over the last two years, my research questions have evolved to understanding the failure to halt global warming; and to suggest a way to correct that.
+I present my new methodology in economic and energy physics conferences.

 Education